Lucas-C/ludochaordic/content/2014-11-07-gdb-python-macros.md

 Title: gdb Python macros
 Date: 2014-11-07 11:11
-Tags: lang:en, python, gdb, configuration, rc, prompt, color, history, ptrace, symbol, macro, pgrep, debug
+Tags: lang:en, python, gdb, configuration, rc, prompt, color, history, ptrace, symbol, macro, pgrep, debug, prog
 Slug: gdb-python-macros
 ---
 This post aims to introduce a very useful tool to debug low-level issues in Python, how to enhance it and finally how to solve two annoying common problems.